informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 ```
 Regarding the `parse` method of the `SaveCommand` class, the simplest way to
 implement a `save` command would be without parameters, the name of the file to be
-used being ``hardwired'', i.e. stored in a constant attribute of the `SaveCommand`
+used being "hardwired", i.e. stored in a constant attribute of the `SaveCommand`
 class, allowing only one game state to be saved at any one time.
 Alternatively,
 the `save` command could be implemented with one `String` parameter: the file name.
 As can be seen from the output of the `help` command, in this assignment you must